emberjs/data/README.md

             type: 'POST',

             success: function(data) {
-                // data is a hash of key/value pairs representing the model.
+                // data is a hash of key/value pairs representing the record.
                 // In general, this hash will contain a new id, which the
-                // store will now use to index the model.
+                // store will now use to index the record.
 Future calls to
-                // store.find(type, id) will find this model. store.didCreateRecord(model, data);
+                // store.find(type, id) will find this record. store.didCreateRecord(model, data);
             }
         });